wbchristerson/natural-disaster-tracker/README.md

 ### General Notes

 - This project can be run locally as described above using the base URL `http://localhost:5000`.
-- It is also hosted remotely through heroku, for which the base URL is `https://sample-will.herokuapp.com/`.
+- It is also hosted remotely through Heroku, for which the base URL is `https://sample-will.herokuapp.com/`.
 For endpoints which require authentication, the corresponding authentication token can be set.
 With cURL, this can be done by appending the string `'--header "Authorization: bearer '` followed by the bearer token value.

 ### Error Handling